iogbole/israelo/draft/2021-01-13-ioannis-i-miss-you.md

 If only, If only I knew
 That our 1:1 call on the 11 Dec 2020 was the last one.
-You spoke about your recovery from COVID, and I told you about my recovery from COVID, too
-But COVID came back for you, this time, not to spare.
+You spoke about your recovery from COVID, and I told you about my family's recovery from COVID, too But COVID came back for you, this time, not to spare.
 Your friendship was a blessing,
 And I will miss you so.